Converting to a Wedge? Here's an Overview of our Cornet Mouthpieces

 - Two piece models have a top and separate shank

-- Tops are available in silver plated brass, clear Acrylic or black Delrin plastic.
+- Tops are available in silver plated brass, black delrin plastic, clear acryclic plast, or in a hybrid format

 - Tops can be used with specific shank for British cornet, flugelhorn, or trumpet